 Ralph Earl was born in either Shrewsbury or Leicester, Mass., on May 11, 1754.
 He may have taught himself to paint.
 He married his second cousin, Sarah Gates, in the fall of 1774, when she was already pregnant.
 They had two children, but the marriage was not a success.
 They lived apart for all of six months of their marriage.

 Engravings based on his historical paintings of the Battles of Lexington and Concord were published Dec.
-13, 1775, were the first prints published in Connecticut.
+13, 1775, the first in Connecticut.

 Earl remained loyal to King George III, though his father was a captain in the Continental Army, his brother a Minuteman and several of his cousins died in the Revolutionary cause.